Pinching-Antenna Systems (PASS): A Tutorial: Introduction

 With the advancements in meta-surface technologies \cite{hum2014reconfigurable}, reconfigurable intelligent surfaces (RISs) were introduced to the communication research community \cite{hu2018beyond, wu2019intelligent, huang2019reconfigurable}.
 RISs exploit low-cost passive reflecting elements to reconfigure wireless channels in a desired manner \cite{wu2021intelligent, liu2021reconfigurable}.
 Compared with AS, RISs provide a virtual line-of-sight (LoS) path for wireless transmission, thereby reconfiguring the wireless channel.
 With this unique feature, RISs have evolved to offer more advanced functionalities.
 For instance, simultaneously transmitting and reflecting (STAR) RISs \cite{mu2022simultaneously} facilitate signal transmission of both sides of the space surrounding the meta-surface.
 Moreover, beyond acting as a reflecting surface, meta-surfaces can also be exploited for transmission purposes, thus giving rise to CAPA \cite{liu2025capa}.
 Instead of employing discrete antenna elements, CAPA treats the entire meta-surface as one antenna array with continuous placement of antenna elements.
 Thereby, the flexibility of CAPA can be realized by designing a continuously distributed current over the aperture.
 With a continuous aperture, CAPA can significantly enhance the throughput and sensing functionality of wireless signals \cite{liu2025capa}.
 Furthermore, to flexibly reconfigure large-scale fading, surface wave communication (SWC) via meta-surfaces was introduced for communication systems for the first time in \cite{wong2021vision}, which utilized surface waves trapped at the interface between two different media to propagate, i.e., signals are sent in a non-radiative manner.

 On a parallel track, FAS \cite{new2024tutorial} and MA \cite{zhu2025tutorial} have emerged as two promising technical trends, which realize flexible-antenna design by introducing antenna position flexibility.
 Different from meta-surface-based antennas, FAS and MA provide the spatial flexibility by altering the position of antenna ports through activation or mechanically enabled movement \cite{wong2020fluid6g, wong2020fluid, wong2020performance, zhu2024historical}.
 Compared to conventional fixed-position MIMO, FAS and MA can reduce the number of antenna elements needed to achieve high throughput, thus lowering the implementation cost.
 Recently, MA has evolved into more advanced forms, leveraging three-dimensional positioning and three-dimensional rotation \cite{shao20256d_twc, shao20256d_jsac}, referred to as a six-dimensional movable antenna (6DMA).
-However, both FAS and MAs enable antenna movements within the close proximity of the transmitter, which makes them more suitable for addressing small-scale fading, but not sufficient for mitigating LoS blockage.
+To cater for large-scale channel reconfigurability, some research endeavors have been dedicated to allowing for meter-scale movement of antenna elements.
+For instance, in the first attempt in MA, the authors of \cite{zhu2025movable} considered a near-field setup, in which a larger movable region leads to a non-negligible near-field effect and facilitates near-field communications.
+Recently, the authors of \cite{fu2025extremely} introduced the concept of extremely large-scale MA, in which the movable area of MA exceeds 100 square meters.
+Owing to the extremely large aperture size, i.e., the movable region for MAs, the pathloss can be reduced, thereby enhancing communication performance.
+Finally, \cite{lu2025wireless} introduced a novel idea of operating MA from the sky, where UAVs are equipped with MA arrays.
+Thanks to the large-scale three-dimensional maneuvers of unmanned aerial vehicles (UAVs), the potential of MA is further unleashed.